 I always love telling that story about Jeff.

 As the younger, more mischievous, brother I guess we tend to pick at the police more that they do us.
 They usually take it pretty well.
-I think they just consider the source and realize what knuckleheads must of us are and let it go.
+I think they just consider the source and realize what knuckleheads most of us are and let it go.

-When I was still at Station #5 in Vinings we ran regularly with an officer that must have been about 6’5”, maybe more.
+When I was still at Station #5 in Vinings we ran regularly with an officer that must have been 6’5”, maybe more.
 This joker was tall!
 I bet he didn’t weigh 170 pounds though and he had a head full of thick blond hair.

 I tend to give nicknames.
 I don’t know why.
 They just come to me.
 Everybody has a talent or maybe a liability but I started calling him Big Bird.
 He ignored it initially.